 Before Requesting a Tutor

 - Professors are a great resource!
 Attending class regularly, talking directly with your professor and taking advantage of class resources is very important.
+Peer tutoring is most helpful to those students who have already utilized course resources.

 - If you are having trouble taking notes and preparing for exams, you can consult with a Peer Mentor.
 There is a Peer Mentor in every dorm.